Simplicity of the contactomorphism group of finite regularity: Reformulation of Rybicki's identity `` ''

 \begin{lem} We have $h= f^*_{\frac12}$ on \beastar \CJ_{n+1,\varepsilon/2,A} \bigcup \left(\left(\left[-\frac1{16}.\frac1{16}\right]\cup \left[\frac3{16}, \frac5{16} \right] \right) \times \CJ_{n,\varepsilon/2, A}\right). \eeastar \end{lem}

-\begin{rem} Lemma \ref{lem:h0-append} and Lemma \ref{lem:h0th0-append} are stated in the course of the proof of \cite[Lemma 8.6]{rybicki2} without details of their proofs.
+\begin{rem} Lemma \ref{lem:h0-append} and Lemma \ref{lem:h0th0-append} below are stated in the course of the proof of \cite[Lemma 8.6]{rybicki2} without details of their proofs.
 This lack of the details makes Rybicki's proof thereof rather hard to digest.
 Largely for the purpose of convincing the current author himself and for the convenience of the readers, we provide complete details of the proofs of these sublemmata here partially because we need to generalize the arguments for the case of $a > 2$ and also because some of the numerics appearing in the course of the proof of \cite[Lemma 8.6]{rybicki2} are not explicitly given but need to be clearly understood for the extension to $a > 2$.
 The lack of details has prevented the present author from penetrating the details of the proof and delayed the necessary generalization to the case of $a > 2$, until the present author himself rewrites all the details given here.
-In this sense, the present subsection is largely a duplication of \cite[Lemma 8.6]{rybicki2} with some semantic improvement of its presentation. \end{rem}
+Other than these, the present subsection is largely a duplication of \cite[Lemma 8.6]{rybicki2} with some semantic improvement of its presentation in the case of $a = 2$. \end{rem}